HiPCTProject/rebin/README.md

 # rebin

 Script to rebin stacks of jp2 images.
+This is designed to minimise memory usage, and scale across multiple processes.

 ## Requirements
 Requires Python 3.10+ and the following packages: